Daniels Building: History

 The parcel of land now known as Spadina Crescent first appeared on maps of Toronto as early as 1835, originally named Mansfield's Old Gardens and then Crescent Garden.
 The property was originally laid out by Dr. William Baldwin to cut through his family's land holdings.
 There was an intention for the city to turn this property into a park after Dr. Baldwin's death, but the conditions for this were never met, and his grandchildren sold the land in 1873 to the Hon.
 J. McMurrich of the Presbyterian Church for $10,000.

 A Gothic Revival building designed by architect James Avon Smith was built in 1875 as the home of Knox College, a theological college of the Presbyterian Church in Canada.
 Knox College became affiliated with the University of Toronto in 1887, and it moved to its current location on the west side of King's College Circle in 1914.

-During World War I, the building became barracks, and shortly afterward became the Spadina Military Hospital in October 1916.
+During World War I, the building became barracks, and shortly afterwards became the Spadina Military Hospital in October 1916.
 For a period in 1918, Amelia Earhart worked as a nurse's aide at the hospital.
-It remained a veterans' hospital until 1943, when it was acquired by the University of Toronto's Connaught Medical Research Laboratories, which became one of Canada's main centers for the development and manufacture of pharmaceuticals.
+It remained a veterans' hospital until 1943, when it was acquired by the University of Toronto's Connaught Medical Research Laboratories, which became one of Canada's main centres for the development and manufacture of pharmaceuticals.
 The building was in disrepair at this point and needed substantial renovations.
 It was also around this time that the basement was excavated.